-AGED 351 Prof. Development in Agricultural Education: Internship & Job Shadowing Credits: 1 and (2) a job-shadowing experience, apprenticeship or mentorship with a natural resource or related occupation.
+AGED 351 Prof. Development in Agricultural Education: Internship & Job Shadowing Credits: 1

+AGED 351 is a required course offered for degree-seeking SMSU students majoring in Agricultural Education (including the Teaching Licensure Specialization and the Communications-Marketing-Leadership Specialization).
+Under the direction of SMSU Agricultural Education faculty, agricultural education students in this course complete: (1) a supervised internship with an agriculture or an agricultural-related enterprise, and (2) a job-shadowing experience, apprenticeship or mentorship with a natural resource or related occupation.
 Students will learn and use "best practices" for integrating work-based learning with educational learning goals, outcomes and assessment.